 The website indicates that the museum is intended to collect, document and exhibit Malaysia's natural heritage such as plants, animals, rocks, minerals and fossils.

-However in reality, the current usage of the museum is less ambitious - it contains, on the ground floor, an exhibition on Malaysian mammals while upstairs is temporary exhibition space and a small room containing display cases full of moths, butterflies, beetles, spiders and other bugs.
+It contains, on the ground floor, an exhibition on Malaysian mammals while upstairs is temporary exhibition space and a small room containing display cases full of moths, butterflies, beetles, spiders and other bugs.

 The mammal exhibition features, suspended from the ceiling, a 40 foot long skeleton of the Bryde's Whale which was washed ashore in Labuan in 2005.